deividAlfa/stm32_soldering_iron_controller/Readme_files/Operation.md

 ---

 ### CALIBRATION
+When entering this menu, the power is removed from the tip.
+For best calibration results, insert a cold tip now.
   - **START**<br>
 Requires a tip thermometer (e.g. Hakko FG-100 or similar).
-Calibrates the current tip at temperatures of 250, 350 and 450°C.<br>
+Calibrates the current tip at temperatures of 250 and 400°C.<br>
 Wait for tip temperature to settle (When the thermomether reading stops moving), it can take up to 20 seconds in some cases.<br>
 Then enter temperature as measured by the thermometer for each step.<br>
-If the entered temperature is higher than 50ºC than the target calibration value, the process will be aborted and you will have to adjust it manually.<br>
+If the entered temperature is more than 50ºC away from the target, the process will be aborted and you will have to adjust it manually.<br>
+This values have nothing to do with the Tip Settings calibration values!<br>
+These are for the tip, while this ones are only used for the calibration process.<br>
   - **SETTINGS**<br>
 Here you can manually adjust the default calibration values.<br>
-For every step (250,350,450ºC), adjust the value until the tip temperature it's close to the target temperature.<br>
-The power is removed in this menu.
-When editing a value, the power is resumed and the value applied in real time.<br>
-This is an adjustment made to avoid burning the tip in the calibration process if your controller reading are too low from real.<br>
+This is an adjustment made to avoid burning the tip in the calibration process if your controller is reading are too far from target.<br>
-This values have nothing to do with the Tip Settings calibration values!
-(Those are temperature-compensated).<br>
-Click on save to apply and store the changes, or cancel to discard.<br>
+  	- **Zero set**<br>
+Calibrates the zero offset of the amplifier.
+You must have inserted a completely cold tip, or the calibration won't be done properly.
+This widgets has 3 states than change when clicking on it:<br>
+	- Zero set: Shows the current value in the system (No changes).<br>
+	- Sampling: Shows the ADC value in real time.<br>
+	- Captured: Shows the captured value and applies it.<br>
+- **Cal 250ºC**<br>
+- **Cal 400ºC**<br>
+Adjusts the value for 250/400°C. When editing this widget, the power is enabled and the value applied in real time.<br>
+Move in small steps until the thermometer matches the target temperature
+  - **SAVE**<br>
+Return to system menu saving changes.<br>
-  - **BACK**<br>
+  - **CANCEL**<br>
-Return to system menu.<br>
+Return to system menu discarding changes.<br>

 ---